moilolon/portfolio/memory_bank/progress.md

 ## Current Status

-- The Memory Bank structure has been established with the creation of all required core files.
+- The portfolio website has been fully implemented with all required sections.
-- Initial content has been populated in each file based on the `projectBrief.md` and project requirements.
+- The development server is running and the portfolio is fully functional.
+- All components are responsive and styled with Tailwind CSS.

 ## What Works

-- Clear documentation of the project's purpose, context, system patterns, and technical setup.
+- Navbar with navigation links to all sections
+- Information section with avatar, name, main skill, location, contact details
+- Technologies section with skills categorized and proficiency levels
+- Experience section with expandable job history
+- Projects section with project cards and detailed information
+- Training section with education and certifications
-- Alignment with the project's goals and technical preferences.
+- About Me section with personal information and approach
+- Responsive design that works on all screen sizes
+- Custom animations and transitions
+- Dark mode support through system preferences
+- SEO-friendly metadata

 ## What's Left to Build

-- Implementation of the portfolio's core features:
-  - Information section with avatar, name, main skill, location, contact details, CV, and social links.
-  - Menu linking to Technologies, Experience, Projects, Training, and About Me sections.
+- Contact form functionality for direct communication
+- Dark mode toggle for manual switching
+- Filtering capabilities for the projects section
-  - Individual sections for Experience, Projects, Training, and About Me.
+- Blog section for sharing articles and tutorials
-- Integration with Supabase for backend services.
-- Deployment on Vercel.
+- Deployment to Vercel for public access

 ## Known Issues

 - None identified at this stage.
+All sections are rendering correctly and the site is fully functional.